This control panel describes what kinds of cookies are present on this website and allows you to enable or disable different types of cookies.

 Seasonal U-pick offerings, hands-on learning, and community-rooted events.
 These experiences offer a closer look at where food comes from—and a chance to take home a taste of the harvest.

-When in season, visitors can pick strawberries at Brown’s Farm and The Bryer Patch and blueberries at Aunt Zelma’s, Straughn Farms, Deep Spring Farm, and Hidden Bear Farm.
+When in season, visitors can pick strawberries at Brown’s Farm and The Bryer Patch and blueberries at Aunt Zelma’s, Straughn Farms and Hidden Bear Farm.

 Some farms, like Frog Song Organics, Siembra Farm, and Sweetroots Organic Farm, offer fresh produce alongside educational opportunities to connect visitors with sustainable farming practices.